kbengine/kbengine/kbe/src/lib/python/Doc/library/asyncio-subprocess.rst

 .. method:: BaseEventLoop.subprocess_shell(protocol_factory, cmd, \*, stdin=subprocess.PIPE, stdout=subprocess.PIPE, stderr=subprocess.PIPE, \*\*kwargs)

-   Create a subprocess from *cmd*, which is a string using the platform's "shell" syntax.
+   Create a subprocess from *cmd*, which is a character string or a bytes string encoded to the :ref:`filesystem encoding <filesystem-encoding>`, using the platform's "shell" syntax.
 This is similar to the standard library :class:`subprocess.Popen` class called with ``shell=True``.

    See :meth:`~BaseEventLoop.subprocess_exec` for more details about